Spain and Norway formally recognize a Palestinian state as EU rift with Israel widens

 Last week's joint announcement by Spain, Ireland and Norway triggered an angry response from Israeli authorities, which summoned the countries’ ambassadors in Tel Aviv to the Foreign Ministry, where they were filmed while being shown videos of the Oct.
 7 Hamas attack and abductions.

 Some 140 countries — more than two-thirds of the United Nations — recognize a Palestinian state.
-The addition of three western European countries to that group will likely put pressure on EU heavyweights France and Germany to think hard about their continued refusal to follow suit.
+The addition of three western European countries to that group will likely put pressure on EU heavyweights France and Germany to rethink their position.

+Slovenia’s Prime Minister Robert Golob said Monday his government will decide on the recognition of a Palestinian state on Thursday and forward its decision to parliament for final approval.

 The United States and Britain, among others, back the idea of an independent Palestinian state alongside Israel but say it should come as part of a negotiated settlement.
 Netanyahu’s government says the conflict can only be resolved through direct negotiations.